18F/pages/README.md

 - If your repo is primarily a Jekyll site (as opposed to a project site with an `18f-pages` branch for documentation), you may optionally set the default branch on GitHub to `18f-pages`.
-- Set a webhook for `https://pages.18f.gov/deploy`.
-When doing this using the [repo settings on github.com](https://github.com/18F/THE-NAME-OF-YOUR-REPO/settings/hooks/new), `https://pages.18f.gov/deploy` should be used for the Payload URL and the rest of the fields can stay with their defaults.
 - Push a change to the `18f-pages` branch to publish your site.
 - _Optional_: Add your site's `title:` and `url:` (relative to `https://pages.18f.gov`, e.g. `/guides`) to the `sites:` list at the top of